NateTheGreatt/modecs/README.md

 ### Rules

-1. Information should only enter a system via components.
-2. Information should exit a system via both components and events.
+Do not listen to events inside of systems.
+Information should only enter a system via components.
+However, information can exit a system via both components and events.

-3. Components should be as small and flat as possible to ensure maximum performance.
+Components should be as small and flat as possible to ensure maximum performance.

 ### Events